basho/basho_docs/content/riak/kv/2.1.3/index.md

 ## Getting Started

 Are you brand new to Riak KV?
-Start by [downloading][download] Riak KV, and then follow the below pages to get started:
+Start by [downloading][downloads] Riak KV, and then follow the below pages to get started:

 1. [Install Riak KV][install index]
-2. [Plan your Riak KV setup][planning]
+2. [Plan your Riak KV setup][plan index]
-3. [Configure Riak KV for your needs][configuring]
+3. [Configure Riak KV for your needs][config index]

 >**Developing with Riak KV**
 >
->If you are looking to integrate Riak KV with your existing tools, check out the [Developing with Riak KV][developing] docs.
+>If you are looking to integrate Riak KV with your existing tools, check out the [Developing with Riak KV][dev index] docs.
 They provide instructions and examples for languages such as: Java, Ruby, Python, Go, Haskell, NodeJS, Erlang, and more.

 ## Popular Docs

-1. [Open Files Limit][google1]
+1. [Open Files Limit][perf open files]
-2. [Installing on Debian-Ubuntu][google2]
+2. [Installing on Debian-Ubuntu][install debian & ubuntu]
-3. [Developing with Riak KV: Searching][google3]
+3. [Developing with Riak KV: Searching][usage search]
-4. [Developing with Riak KV: Getting Started][google4]
+4. [Developing with Riak KV: Getting Started][getting started]
-5. [Developing with Riak KV: Client Libraries][google5]
+5. [Developing with Riak KV: Client Libraries][dev client libraries]